sgorgun/exceptions/README.md

 Open the [ThrowingArgumentOutOfRange.cs](Exceptions/ThrowingArgumentOutOfRange.cs) file, and navigate to the [CheckParameterAndThrowException2](Exceptions/ThrowingArgumentOutOfRange.cs#L11) method.

-Add the code to test if an _l_ argument is in the allowable range, and throw an _ArgumentOutOfRangeException_ if the argument is outside the allowable range.
+Add the code to test if an _l_ argument is in the allowable range, and throw an _ArgumentOutOfRangeException_ when the argument is outside the allowable range.

 | l Interval    | Allowable Range | Exception                   |
 |---------------|-----------------|-----------------------------|